swcarpentry/python-novice-inflammation/_episodes/05-loop.md

 ~~~
 {: .language-python}

-Using the example example above, the loop might look like this:
+Using the odds example above, the loop might look like this:

 ![Loop variable 'num' being assigned the value of each element in the list `odds` in turn and then being printed](../fig/05-loops_image_num.png)